 I have to say, trust is not always easy.
 There have been times when I was afraid to give Jesus something that seemed precious to me.
-But when I have, I’ve always received something more precious, peace and freedom in him.
+But when I have, I’ve always received something more precious, peace, health and freedom in him.

 Don’t let this dark world destroy your beautiful glow.
 Whatever you do in Jesus’ name, own it, and sparkle beyond compare.

 May the kingdom of God’s love, rule and radiate in our hearts.
 Blessings, Linda Eichberg

 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well. – Psalm 139:14